wq1701/fishtouch/README.md

 by using Anaconda Prompt/PowerShell or Mac Terminal

+# Notes

-*Of counrse you need to have python installed on your machine first*
+*You need to have python installed on your machine first*

 after having python installed,